-- Students will be able to identify how weather relates to traffic crashes. - Students will learn how to use internet-based databases.
+- Students will be able to identify how weather relates to traffic crashes. - Students will learn how to use internet-based databases. - Students will be able to identify several ITS technologies that help to reduce weather-related crashes.

 Introduction/Motivation

 Weather conditions can have a major impact on transportation.
 It can affect the speed of traffic, a vehicle's performance (traction, stability, and maneuverability), how far a driver can see ahead, pavement friction and even cause damage to infrastructure, such as pavement, signs, signals, and bridges.